 Q&A: Julia Pascal – Producer

-In the run up to One Lost Stone, launching Sunday 5th July online, we will be posting Q&As with the team behind Discovering and Documenting England’s Lost Jews sharing their highlights, discoveries, personal journeys and more.
-Here we interviewed Julia Pascal, Producer of Discovering and Documenting England’s Lost Jews.
+In the run up to One Lost Stone we undertook a series of Q&As with the team behind Discovering and Documenting England’s Lost Jews sharing their highlights, discoveries, personal journeys and more.
+Here we interview Julia Pascal, Producer of Discovering and Documenting England’s Lost Jews.

 My role in Discovering & Documenting England’s Lost Jews is that of the producer.
 The person who dreamed up this project.
 It was my idea to explore a secret English history that I had never learned in school and which I feel to be an enrichment to the immigrant experience.